greenlastmile/greenlastmile.github.io/jobs.md

----
-title: Jobs
----

-# Open Jobs
+# Job description

-## Postdoctoral Researcher / Research Associate
+**Job title**: Research Associate/Assistant (PhD/postdoc level)

 **Location**: Copenhagen, Boston, London or remote

 **Duration**: 9-12 months full-time

+**Salary:** The salary is competitive and in accordance with the experience of the candidate and the criteria of the lead institution

-**Level**:  PhD level, or postdoc
+**Level**:

+This is an exciting opportunity for an early career researcher, having completed or currently pursuing a PhD in a field related to deep learning, data science, statistics or mathematical optimization.
+This position can also be tailored as a long-term PhD internship, or be integrated in a PhD project.
+Our funding will allow compensation up to the postdoc level.

+Given the uniqueness of the project, we are open for applications from **motivated MSc students (US: undergraduate seniors)** who are looking to gain research experience, with the potential for high impact publications, before joining a PhD program.

 ### Opportunity of the job

-We are seeking a postdoc/research associate for a fixed-term period of 9-12 months.
-The position is expected to start from April 2022.
+We are seeking a research associate for a fixed-term period of 6-9 months.
+The position is expected to start from May 2022.

-This is an exciting opportunity for an early career researcher, having completed or currently pursuing a PhD in a field related to deep learning, machine learning, mathematical optimisation or data science.

 The research position is supported by a [Climate Change AI](https://www.climatechange.ai/) Innovation Grant that aims to leverage machine learning for environmental impact.

 The research will be in collaboration with academics at ITU (Copenhagen, Denmark) and MIT/IBM Research (Cambridge, MA, US), as well as an industry partner based in London, working at the intersection of machine learning and urban logistics.

-The supervisors for this project are Dr Maria Astefanoaei (ITU), Dr Akash Srivastava (MIT/IBM Research) and Dr Kai Xu (Edinburgh University).
+The supervisors for this project are Dr Maria Astefanoaei (ITU), [Dr Akash Srivastava](http://akashgit.github.io/) (MIT/IBM Research) and Dr Kai Xu (Edinburgh University).
 The industry partner is [Kale Collective](https://kalecollective.co.uk/), a London-based start-up, and its network of cargo bike logistics partners.

 ### Project aims